On 23 June 2016, the UK public voted to leave the EU. Under Article 50 of the Lisbon Treaty, the EU Treaties shall cease to apply to the UK:

 For obvious reasons, the public procurement legislation will be heavily influenced by the nature of any future trade agreements between the UK and the EU.

 If the UK were to participate in the EEA then the procurement regime would very likely remain the same, and continue to evolve as the EU regime does, including continuing to be influenced by the case law of the European Courts and the requirements of the EU treaty principles.
+That is looking very unlikely at present.

 If instead, the UK were not to participate in the EEA, and relied on WTO membership and its participation in the Government Procurement Agreement, change is likely in the long run.
 It is worth noting that there is some debate amongst commentators as to whether or not the UK would automatically remain a member of the World Trade Organisation and the Government Procurement Agreement because it currently participates only by virtue of its membership of the EU.
 It seems most likely that the UK would remain a member but that some renegotiation would be necessary.